 You can schedule your content in Social Media Management and have it show in the native Facebook scheduler as well.
 This is useful if you're working with a publishing flow that includes ad creation in the Facebook Business Manager.

 All you need to do to schedule a post natively is to check the Add to Facebook queue box under the scheduling options in the Publish post editor.
+Posts can be scheduled up to 28 days in advance using the Facebook queue option.

 If a post is scheduled natively on Facebook, it can’t be edited in Social Media Management anymore.
 Changes to the post must be made in Facebook and won't be reflected in Social Media Management until the post is published.
 A natively scheduled post can still be deleted from the Facebook queue in Social Media Management.